rimuadmin/TeensyMaestro-Hardware/README.md

 # Front Panel and Enclosure Mounting

 This section covers recommendations, tips and techniques that I (NV0E) used for building my TeensyMaestro.
 You may find other ways of wiring the connectors, or have other preferences for the rear panel of the enclosure.
-The following describes a set of parts and techniques that work to create a successfull project.
+The following describes a set of parts and techniques that work to create a successful project.
 Hopefully this will help with whatever choices you make.
 Since I was testing multiple revisions of the PCB and determining which parts work best, one of my goals was to make it fairly easy to disconnect the PCB from the enclosure if I needed to.
 I didn't want to have to desolder anything to take it apart.

 You'll see in the picture below, I haven't added switches for all the header connectors, most notably the CW message buttons are not yet mounted.